 Wow can’t quite believe we have made it to the end of the school year with 8 weeks off from weekly Guiding meetings.
 I’m definitely ready for the break to recharge and have some exciting ideas for September.
 Still can’t quite believe I’ve now got 2 years of guide leading under my belt – it’s gone in a flash!

 Not to be too boastful but my confidence to run the units (along with my awesome Assistant Leaders Jo and Victoria) has really grown this year and I have crazily accepted the challenge of organising our first Brownie pack holiday in March.
 We have taken the girls on more trips than ever before (Clip and Climb, Gosforth Wildlife Trust, Disney on Ice included), attempted baking using the oven! and have a good supply of campfire songs under our belt.
 My original 5-year-old Rainbows who joined back in September 2014 are now leaving and all heading to Brownies so I consider that a good job is done!

 Pizza Express Party

 The cost of a standard pizza making party is £11.95 per child.
-But as we are booking en masse the manger agreed to £10 per child and a 25% discount to the adults food.
+But as we are booking en masse the manager agreed to £10 per child and a 25% discount to the adult’s food.